-To me a food blog is not 'just' a place to gather pretty and delicious content.
+To me a food blog is not 'just' a place to gather pretty and delicious content, such as this amazing vegan Malawi coffee ice cream with salted caramel swirl recipe.
 Sure it helps and it's important but I think a food blog can be sooo much more than that.
 For example it can be a place from which we send out positive energy into the world, a place from which we initiates change, spark an exciting idea, celebrate creativity or ignite a sense of compassion.
 Big stuff, right?

 So with that in mind, I thought the month of December during which we aim to spread love and joy, would be the perfect time to host a virtual blog party entitiled #loveMALAWIcoffee.
 I am well aware that a virtual blog party might sound like a random event completely unrelated to the message normally associated with December.
 But rest assured there is a connection...

 You see, a few months ago I watched this program all about how household incomes vary greatly around the globe.
 In particular I was left rather unsettled by the shocking poverty affecting families in Malawi as well as eager to help in some way shape or form.
 My husband is a coffee trader and as we watched the program together he mentioned that the company he works for is very committed to selling coffee from Malawi but that we the consumers tend not to buy Malawian coffee despite the fact it's rather delicious.

 So why don't we the consumer buy it?

 Essentially, it's because we don't really know much about it.
 It's not a famous coffee like Kenyan coffee and Malawian coffee producers don't have the marketing budget like those in Colombia or Brazil.
 Therefore, as there's less demand for the coffee, Malawian coffee producers don't have it easy finding a market place for their gorgeous product :(.